-There is is a well laid flat gravel path, a wooden bridge to cross over and a small circular walk.
+There is a well-laid flat gravel path, a wooden bridge to cross over, and a small circular walk.
 There are a number of tree roots on the floor which can make this a bit challenging for some – so watch your step.

 The scenic route has some picnic benches and rest spots by the river, with a small notice board and some information about the falls as well.
 Plus, there are boards that tell you what sort of animals live here!

 Although this walk is really pretty, you will need to walk further into the woodlands to see the bigger cascades and this is where it gets more challenging.

 From the circular route, you can follow the markers along towards the big cascades.

 Yellow route – The harder longer route with bigger cascades and waterfalls

 This route starts off really easy, save a few pesky tree roots overgrown on the floor, then gradually ends up getting harder.

 You essentially follow the river bed all the way down to the larger crashing cascades!

 This does come with some mucky ground, bridges, logs to balance on and steep/uneven ground.
 It does require a certain amount of scrabbling.